CompOmics/compomics.github.io/denovogui/_posts/2015-10-12-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.10 (October 12.
+2015):**

+ * FEATURE IMPROVEMENT: Tags that are too short are now ignored in the peptide to protein mapping export.

+ * LIBRARY UPDATE: Updated utilities to version 4.0.14.

+---

 **Changes in DeNovoGUI 1.7.9 (October 8.
 2015):**

  * FEATURE IMPROVEMENT: Updated Novor to version v1.03.0489, fixing potential issues related to high resolution data with very low fragment ion tolerance.